Eligibility Services for Special Education

 - instruction in hospitals and institutions, including state facilities.

-Parents/guardians who have concerns about their preschool child (age 2 by September 30 to age 5 but not age-eligible for kindergarten) should contact LCPS's Child Find Center to schedule a free developmental screening using the following link: https://www.lcps.org/Page/220812.
+Parents/guardians, preschool teachers, day care providers, or medical providers who have concerns about a preschool child (age 2 by September 30 to age 5 but not yet age-eligible for kindergarten) should contact LCPS's Child Find Center to schedule a free developmental screening.

 Frequently Asked Questions